lewagon/data-setup/macOS.md

 - One from Slack, inviting you to the Le Wagon Alumni slack community (where you'll chat with your buddies and all the previous alumni).
 Click on **Join** and fill the information.
 - One from GitHub, inviting you to `lewagon` team. **Accept it** otherwise you won't be able to access the lecture slides.

+## Slack

+[Download](https://itunes.apple.com/fr/app/slack/id803453959?mt=12) the Slack native app from the mac App Store, and sign in to `lewagon-alumni` organization.

+Make sure you upload a picture there.

+You can also sign in to Slack on your iPhone or Android device!

+The idea is that you'll have Slack open all day, so that you can share useful links / ask for help / decide where to go to lunch / etc.

+Enjoy your ride with Le Wagon :)